ProgrammerDan/civcraft-vm/README.md

 ## Post set-up in either case

-1. Check out your favorite Civcraft mod and start hacking: https://github.com/Civcraft/
+1. Check out your favorite Devoted mod and start hacking: https://github.com/DevotedMC/

 2. Most of them are "good" mods and after cloning them locally you can issue: